vishalbelsare/RMTL/README.md

 This package provides an efficient implementation of regularized multi-task learning comprising 10 algorithms applicable for regression, classification, joint feature selection, task clustering, low-rank learning, sparse learning and network incorporation.
 All algorithms are implemented basd on the accelerated gradient descent method and feature a complexity of O(1/k^2).
 Sparse model structure is induced by the solving the proximal operator.

 # Required Packages
 Three packages have to be instaled in advanced:‘psych’, ‘corpcor’ and ‘fields’.
-You can install them using the following codes.
+You can install them from the CRAN.
 ```R
 install.packages("psych")
 install.packages("corpcor")